pooyahpx/hpx-playerlist-NP-4.0/README.md

 # Important Note
 change folder name to hpx-playerlist

-POV: IF YOU DONT CHANGE IT AFTER CLOSING IT DONT CLOSE IN SERVER
+POV: IF YOU DONT CHANGE FOLDRR NAME AFTER CLOSE IT IN GAME IT DONT CLOSED SO CHANGE IT💗

 # Installation
 1. downloda this script